PyryL/wasm-benchmark/README.md

 npm run test
 npm run test:e2e
 npm run lint
+cargo test --manifest-path rust-lib/Cargo.toml
 ```

 Finally, you can remove all compiled and derived files by running `npm run clean`.

+## Development

+NPM dependencies are should be saved into correct category.
+Production dependencies are used by the backend.
+Development dependencies are only used by the frontend (not needed after building) and tests
+or they are development tools.

 ## Licenses